Masks

 Mask

-Both the mask and the validator operate using a regular expression format (referred to as "RE" from here on).
+Both the mask and the validator work using a regular expression format (hereafter referred to as RE).

-The difference lies in that the mask must define an RE for each character it allows for input, separating them with "/,".
+The difference lies in the fact that the mask must define a regular expression for each individual value.

-For example, if you want to allow only a tax ID (00-00000000-0), it should contain exactly 11 numeric digits.
-After the first two digits, a "-" is placed, followed by 8 digits, another "-", and ending with a single digit.
+For example, if you only want to allow a Tax ID (00-00000000-0), it must contain exactly 11 numeric digits.
+After the first two digits, a dash “-” is inserted, followed by 8 digits, then another dash “-”, and finally a single digit.

-It is important to note that, in the third and twelfth positions, we simply want a hyphen ("-").
-Therefore, we do not start these positions with a forward slash "/" since they are not REs.
-This indicates that we allow only the hyphen ("-") in these positions.
+It is important to note that in the third and twelfth positions, we only want to allow a hyphen (“-”), so we do not start those positions with the slash “-” to indicate a regular expression.
+What this means is that we are simply allowing the hyphen (“-”) in these positions.

 Validator